Bayesian and Frequentist Inference for Synthetic Controls: Empirical applications

 The Bayesian synthetic control in Figure \ref{fig_germany} is similar to the standard synthetic control in \citet{AbaDiaHai2015}.
 It shows an overall increasing trend in absence of the intervention with a slight reversal in the first few years after the intervention.
 Similarly, in panel (b) the implicit weights of the Bayesian synthetic control also indicate that West Germany is best replicated by a combination the United States and Austria.
 In the appendix, we also report the correlations between the implicit weights, a statistic that could be of interest to applied researchers seeking to understand the robustness of their synthetic control estimate.
 The correlation matrix shows that the implicit weight distributions of the United Sates and Austria are positively correlated, as expected, but it also shows that an alternative synthetic control could have included Denmark, Spain, Portugal and Australia which are also correlated with each other.

 An advantage of the Bayesian synthetic control is that we estimate a full posterior distribution.
 Figure \ref{fig_posterior} shows the treatment posterior distribution for the post-treatment period relative to the baseline year.
-The mean of the posterior distribution is around $7\%$ which is slightly lower than the frequentist estimate of the ATET of $8\%$.
-In the appendix, we show the posterior distribution of the frequentist bias bound that depends on the MAD in the pre-treatment period.
+The mean of the posterior distribution is $7.5\%$ which is slightly lower than the frequentist estimate of the ATET of $8\%$.
+The 95\% Bayesian credible interval spans $[-9\%, -6\%]$ and contains the frequentist estimate.
+Given that in this setting the number of units is small ($J=16$) and the number of pre-treatment periods is moderate ($T_0 = 30$), we expect the Bayesian credible interval to be a good approximation of the confidence interval.
+Furthermore, in the appendix, we show the posterior distribution of the frequentist bias bound that depends on the MAD in the pre-treatment period.
 The bound indicates that the likelihood that the sign of the result could be overturned due to the bias induced by model misspecification (bad pre-treatment fit) is small.